Who Is Brendan Fraser?

-Born in 1968 in Indianapolis, Indiana, Brendan Fraser studied acting at Seattle's Cornish College of the Arts and soon after landed leading roles in several films, including 1992's Encino Man and 1992’s School Ties.
-Fraser reached star status in the lead role in 1999's The Mummy, which was hugely popular and lead to two sequels.
-Always diverse, Fraser has also done family adventure films as well as dramas.
+Born in 1968 in Indiana, Brendan Fraser studied acting at Seattle's Cornish College of the Arts, and soon after landed leading roles in films like 1992's Encino Man and School Ties.
+Fraser reached star status with the lead role in 1999's The Mummy, which was hugely popular and led to two sequels.
+Always diverse, Fraser has also been involved in family adventure films and dramas.

-Brendan James Fraser was on December 3, 1968, in Indianapolis, Indiana.
-The youngest of four, he moved around a lot during his childhood.
+Brendan James Fraser was born on December 3, 1968, in Indianapolis, Indiana.
+The youngest of four, he moved around frequently during his childhood.
 His father was a Canadian tourism executive, and he has dual American-Canadian citizenship.
 Relocating every few years for his father's job, Fraser first discovered theater while living in London.
-He started going to see shows.
+It was there that he started to attend shows.

 In his early teens, Fraser began performing in Seattle, Washington.
 He worked with the Laughing Horse Summer Theater.
 After attending the Upper Canada College Preparatory School in Toronto, he returned to Seattle for college.
 Fraser continued to pursue his interest in acting at the Cornish College of the Arts.
 He caught his first break, landing a bit part in 1991's Dogfight.
 The movie, which was filmed in Seattle, stars Lili Taylor and River Phoenix.
 Soon after his Dogfight experience, Fraser's career started to take off.

 In 1992, Brendan Fraser starred in two films.
-He played a caveman must cope with modern times after being thawed out in the comedy Encino Man.
+First, he played a caveman who must cope with modern times after being thawed out in the comedy Encino Man.
 In School Ties, Fraser tackled a dramatic role as a Jewish athlete who hides his background from his boarding school peers; Ben Affleck and Matt Damon also appeared in the film.

 Fraser enjoyed another box office triumph with 2008's Journey to the Center of the Earth.
 Based on the Jules Verne novel, this adventure tale raked in more than $100 million in its initial release.